About

 Electives:

-• GOVT 1111: Introduction to American Government & Politics
+- GOVT 1313: Introduction to Comparative Government and Politics

-Cornell in Washington: Any courses taken as part of Cornell in Washington program may count toward the electives.
+Cornell in Washington: Any courses with a GOVT prefix taken as part of Cornell in Washington program may count toward the electives.

 People